Kellyanne Conway Slams ‘Stupid’ Felicity Huffman And Lori Loughlin Over College Admissions Scandal

 — Danny Deraney (@DannyDeraney) March 12, 2019

-As The Inquisitr previously reported, Felicity Huffman was arrested yesterday for her alleged involvement in the cheating scandal and given a $250,000 bond.
-Lori Loughlin is expected to turn herself in today upon returning from filming in Vancouver, Canada, however her husband, designer Mossimo Giannulli, was arrested on Tuesday morning for his alleged involvement and slapped with a hefty $1 million bond.
+As The Inquisitr previously reported, Felicity Huffman was arrested yesterday for her alleged involvement in the cheating scandal.
+She was given a $250,000 bond.
+Lori Loughlin is expected to turn herself in today upon returning from filming in Vancouver, Canada.
+However her husband, designer Mossimo Giannulli, was arrested on Tuesday morning for his alleged involvement.
+He was slapped with a hefty $1 million bond.
 All three have been charged with conspiracy to commit mail fraud.